kmonte/aiortc/examples/videostream-cli/README.rst

 .. code-block:: console

+   $ apt install python3-opencv
-   $ pip install aiohttp aiortc opencv-python websockets
+   $ pip install aiohttp aiortc websockets

 The `aiohttp` and `websockets` packages are only needed if using AppRTC for signaling.